egemenimre/satmad/docs/utils/timeinterval.rst

 intersection operation between intervals of 'satellite above horizon', 'sun below horizon' and 'satellite not in eclipse').

-The :mod:`.timeinterval` package provides the basic time interval functionality with the :class:`.TimeInterval` class i.e., a time interval with a start and end time/date, using the high precision :class:`astropy.time.Time` classes under the hood.
+The :mod:`.timeinterval` package provides the basic time interval functionality with the :class:`.TimeInterval` class i.e., a time interval with a start and end time/date, using the high precision :class:`astropy.time.Time` classes under the hood to represent time and :class:`portion.interval.Interval` class to manage and manipulate the time intervals.

 A :class:`.TimeInterval` can interact with other intervals through :meth:`.TimeInterval.union` and :meth:`.TimeInterval.intersect` methods.
 They can change their size through :meth:`.TimeInterval.expand` and they can check whether they contain (:meth:`.TimeInterval.contains`) or intersect with